chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 ![Why?!](/design-systems-for-developers/github-visual-review-feedback.gif)

+<div class="aside">Chromatic also offers a complete UI Review workflow built into the product as part of its paid offering.
+The technique of copying Storybook links into a GitHub PR works at a smaller scale (and with any service that hosts your Storybook, not just Chromatic), but as your use increases you may consider that services as it automates the process.</div>

 In software development, most defects stem from miscommunication and not technology.
 Visual review helps teams gather continuous feedback during development to ship design systems faster.

 ![Visual review process](/design-systems-for-developers/visual-review-loop.jpg)